armin-reichert/pacman-javafx/README.md

 ## How to run

 In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executables/installers (for Windows).
 On Windows, the application must be uninstalled first (if already installed), otherwise the installer crashes (no idea why).

-If you want to have installers for other platforms e.g. Linux or Mac-OS, ask someone who is able to do that.
-I find it much too difficult and especialy much too tedious to achieve that (I am really too old for that shit).
+The Linux (.deb) installer has only been tested on Ubuntu inside a VM, it worked after installing the FFMPeg library (see [linux-issues.md](linux-issues.md)).

+The Mac-OS (.dmg) version has not been tested at all, any help is appreciated.

 ## How to build